 A 90-day plan that survives a board challenge

 If you are starting from a standing start, the following sequence is achievable in three months and gives you a defensible foundation.
+With December 2027 as the high-risk date, ninety days of structured work now leaves you with runway rather than a scramble.

 In days 31 to 60, run risk assessments for every medium and high-stakes use.
 Document validity, fairness, transparency, security, and privacy considerations.
 Define human oversight points: who can approve, pause, or stop an AI use, and what training they need.
 Update vendor contracts to require change notification, log access, audit support, and incident reporting.